jkvoulgaridis/Advanced-Database-Systems/README.md

 3) Compare running time of the above join on given data.

+## SETUP

+All queries were running on a cluster of two nodes (master/slave) each having 2GB RAM.
+The VM's were assigned by Okeanos project @NTUA.

 ## TODO

 Query Description will be uploaded in english and in greek :)